HubRise/website/content/apps/uber-eats/en/receive-orders.md

 | `COMPLETED`           | `delivered`             |
 | `FAILED`              | `cancelled`             |

-- Driver and delivery details are written to the HubRise delivery when provided by Uber Eats.
-This includes:
+- Driver and delivery details are saved in the following HubRise delivery fields when provided by Uber Eats:
   - `status` (using the mapping above)
   - `estimated_pickup_at`
   - `estimated_dropoff_at`